glendawei/database_project/README.md

 # Execution Method
-1. Install the necessary libraries:
+1.**Restore the Database:**
+Restore the IMBANK database to PostgreSQL and update the db.py file with your personal database information.

+2.**Install Dependencies:**
+Install the required modules and libraries by running the following command:

    ```bash
    pip install requirements.txt
    ```

+3.**Run the Project:**
-2. run the project using the following command:
+Start the project by running the following command:
       ```bash
    python app.py
    ```